ai4waifu/sxo-framework/readme.md

 ## 🗺️ Final Orientation

-If you need the smallest successful symbolic expression, begin with `@sxo/simple-math`.
-If you need a familiar language surface, choose the dialect package that matches the source and read its feature report.
-If you need a shared integration layer, use `@sxo/core`.
-If you need a shell or notebook workflow, use the CLI or Jupyter helper with the documented Node.js requirements.
-If you need browser execution, choose `@sxo/lite` and plan for asynchronous WASM initialization.
-If npm is selecting a platform artifact, let the high-level package own that decision.
+If you come from Mathematica, start with `@sxo/mathematica`.
+If you come from MATLAB, start with `@sxo/matlab`.
+Ask your agent to run or implement your project on that open alternative first.
+Read the matching feature report, migrate a small workflow, and grow coverage from there.
+Add `@sxo/core` or `@sxo/lite` only when you need TypeScript or browser embedding.
+When a bug or unsupported feature blocks the project, open a Discussion rather than a GitHub Issue.

 This repository is designed to grow by making each boundary more useful without making the boundaries less truthful.
 Syntax can become richer, Athena can execute more domains, diagnostics can become more actionable, and native or WASM